Typical employer interview questions include asking about the candidate's previous job-related successes and achievements.

 If a requirement is attention to detail:

-I listen carefully, ask for clarification and always confirm the order to make sure I have everything correct.
-In this past year I am the only person in my department who has not made an error on the orders.
+I check the order carefully and always confirm the order to make sure I have everything correct.
+In this past year I received recognition for being the only person in my department who had not made an error on the orders.